opencollective/opencollective-frontend/static/hiring.md

 ### Want to apply spontaneously?

 Please [email us](mailto:info@opencollective.com) about who you are, your experience and skills, and why you’re interested.
 This can take the form of a traditional CV, your website, a video, or however you like to communicate.

+### Join our community!

+We operate as an open community and everything we do is Open Source.
+There is always opportunities for volunteer work and also even paid work with our [Bounty Program](https://docs.opencollective.com/help/contributing/development/bounties)!
+Feel free to join our community on Slack](https://slack.opencollective.com) and [GitHub](https://github.com/opencollective).